-Upon completion of this offering, we will have 92,646,295 shares of common stock outstanding, or 111,622,039 shares if we give effect to the exercise of all outstanding warrants.
+Upon completion of this offering, we will have 10,649,000 shares of common stock outstanding, or 12,830,120 shares if we give effect to the exercise of all outstanding warrants.
 All shares sold in this offering will be freely tradable without restriction under the Securities Act, except for any shares that may be held or acquired by affiliates of the company, as that term is defined in the Securities Act.

 In connection with this offering, we, each of our executive officers and directors and the selling stockholders will have entered into lock-up agreements that prevent the sale of shares of our common stock for up to 180 days after the date of this prospectus, subject to an extension in certain circumstances described under "Underwriting."
-Following the expiration of the lock-up period, the remaining 53,146,295 shares outstanding held by current stockholders of the company will be available for sale pursuant to Rule 144, subject to compliance with the volume, manner of sale and other limitations under Rule 144 in the case of shares held by affiliates.
-Furthermore, our existing stockholders will have the right, subject to certain conditions, to require us to register the sale of 53,146,295 of their shares of our common stock under the Securities Act.
+Following the expiration of the lock-up period, the remaining shares outstanding held by current stockholders of the company will be available for sale pursuant to Rule 144, subject to compliance with the volume, manner of sale and other limitations under Rule 144 in the case of shares held by affiliates.
+Furthermore, certain stockholders will have the right, subject to certain conditions, to require us to register the sale of their shares of our common stock under the Securities Act.
 By exercising their registration rights, and selling a large number of shares, our stockholders could cause the prevailing market price of our common stock to decline.